SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

 ^^^^^^^^^^^^^^^

 This caterpillar is generally used for the assembling tank, which is connected one by one.
 So, we can change the length for the caterpillar for our requirment, as shown in the following picture.
+This stripping way is suitable for the other plastic track for our products.

  .. figure:: ../_static/caterpillarpull.jpg
     :align: center
     :alt: Stripping the carterpillar
     :figclass: align-center

     Stripping the carterpillar

  Also, we can watch the vido to know the stripping caterpillar: `Stripping the caterpillar <http://v.youku.com/v_show/id_XMTg4NzYyMzY4NA==.html?spm=a2hzp.8253869.0.0>`_

-In fact, we have the following two types of caterpillar: TC-09 AND TC-03.
+In fact, we have the following two types of caterpillar: TC-09 and TC-03.

 Caterpillar TC-09
 ~~~~~~~~~~~~~~~~~